lyokha/nginx-custom-counters-module/README.md

 *Normal counters* are updated on the latest request's *log phase*.
 They can be declared on *server*, *location*, and *location-if* levels.
-Their cumulative values (except for references to run-time variables) are merged through all the levels from the top to the bottom when nginx reads configuration.
+Their cumulative values (except for references to run-time variables) are merged through all the levels from the top to the bottom when Nginx reads configuration.

 #### Normal counters synopsis